thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.4.18
+- added a semi-transparent scrim behind the home screen cards to improve readability on bright backgrounds
+- kept the photo background intact while darkening only the card region for better contrast and a more intentional layout

 ### 0.4.17
 - replaced the stock system alarm icon in the sleep timer row with a custom sleep timer vector to better match the app’s visual style